Ongoing | digital memorial | film | installation | expanded cinema

 The work aims to raise awareness on this issue throughout Europe and to animate audiences and politicians to reconsider European immigration policies in order to develop a human vision on migration.
 The sheer number of deaths documented in "I wanted to live" is powerful in itself, yet each individual casualty must not get lost in statistics.
 The human dimension is what makes the words projected on the screen so potent; by giving attention to the very real challenges, struggles and suffering that migrants face, it helps the target audience to relate to and engage with the situation.
 It is at the same time a new approach to cinema itself.

-The film/installation is an ongoing project based on data collected by over 550 independent organisations worldwide.
+The film/installation is an ongoing project based on own research and data collected by over 550 independent organisations worldwide.

 "I wanted to live" is a piece of contemporary history,